 If you have eyesight and at the very moment a great work of art is presented to you, it would seem very odd and irrational to shut your eyes!
 The same applies to our faculty for reason and choosing our attitude and reaction.
 At the very time your capacity to reason and choice of attitude is needed, you should give "thanks to the gods for having enabled you to rise above everything that they have placed within your power" (v.
 32, p.
 33).

 You do not have to choose a miserable life.
 It is all in your head.
-How long will it take you to finally learn this lesson.
+How long will it take for you to finally learn this lesson?
 If you are disappointed, it is very likely you've placed your desires in something out of your control.
 Now, quickly realize you have the power to change your attitude; and soon, you will be able to thank the gods for any obstacles or adversities placed before you.

 No comments: